space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 The Tourist gets assigned some amount of objectives from the list below, some of them with multiple targets:

 - **Visit:** The Tourist must have visited certain locations on the station.
-This could be departments (Cargo/Atmos/Science), or specific locations like (Vault/Bridge/Armory).
-The Space Ninja Spider Charge already implements a system that could be used for this objective.
-- **Hold:** The Tourist must have held a certain high-value item.
-This item could be shared with Thief/Syndicate objectives (Captain's laser/Security Secret Orders), or be otherwise important to the station/crew (Captain's Sword/Clown's Horn).
+This could be certain departments (Security, Engineering) or specific sub-areas in low-security deparments (Morgue, Cargo Bay, Robotics).
 - **Get Drunk in Bar:** The Tourist must have gotten drunk in the bar.
 Like Visit but with an extra objective.
-- **Photograph:** The Tourist must have used their Camera item on a random crewmember.
+- **Photograph:** The Tourist must have used their Camera item on a randomly selected crewmember.
 Camera described further below.
+- **Photograph Holding:** The Tourist must have used their Camera item on a specific Command job member while they're holding an item.
+This is tied to the job listed on the ID to avoid issues where a certain Command member goes SSD or is killed.
+An example is "Captain holding their Hat" or "Research Director holding an Anamoly Scanner".
-- **Stamp Collecting:** The Tourist must end the round with a paper in their inventory with X different stamps.
+- **Stamp Collecting:** The Tourist must end the round with a paper in their inventory that has X different job stamps.
+Generic stamps such as Approved/Denied do not count, but non-Command jobs such as Chaplain, Clown or Syndicate do.
 - **Eat:** The Tourist must have eaten a specific kind of dish.
 This dish should not rely on too exotic/unreliable ingredients (Carps/Spiders/Xeno/Amanita) but still require effort from the Chef (certain burgers, pies, pancakes and cakes).
+Only available if a Chef is on the station.

 ### Travel Camera

 The Travel Camera is a Tourist-exclusive item that they spawn with.
 Its main functionality is to help fulfill the Photograph objective, however it can also be used as a minor defensive tool should the Tourist be at risk of harm.

-The Travel Camera acts very similar to a Flash, having 4 charges and being able to temporarily disorient its target when used.
-If used on a single person (Harm + LeftClick) the target also drops to the floor for a second, mimicing the behavior of a HeadRev converting a crew member.
+The Travel Camera acts very similar to a Flash, however it does not have an AoE mode and contains 10 charges.
 The Travel Camera can not be refilled (you only brought a single roll!), so Tourists are discouraged from spamming it and to instead use it to fulfill their objective, with any leftover uses being free for roleplay/defense.

 The Travel Camera is also a cosmetic item, in that it can be equipped in the tie slot to hang around the Tourist's neck.

 The Travel Camera is also rare maintenance loot and available in the Syndicate Uplink, to ensure that it can not be used as a way to verify whether someone is a normal Tourist or not.
+The uplink Camera is the same as a maintenance/Tourist camera, unlike the Flash Lantern which can be identified and confiscated.
+The Camera can NOT be used by Head Revs to convert crew.

 ## Additional Changes